Tanner's Plan. The Jade Snake Part 2 is underway!

 ‘Rather bracing, old boy!’
 Tanner managed to say.

 Eventually the small craft punched its way into space and slowed.
-In front of them was a spacecraft that must have been the size of a football pitch, it was absolutely huge.
+In front of them was a spacecraft that must have been the size of two football pitches, it was absolutely huge.

-After entering the giant spacecraft via a narrow slit in its hull, the hanger they landed in was sealed.
-Once the atmosphere in the hanger was the same as the rest of the giant craft, the captain let his guests jump down to the metal floor.
+After entering the giant spacecraft via a slit in its hull, the hanger they landed in was sealed and the trio exited the narrow craft.

 The captain introduced Sean and Tamzine to the crew, who were an assortment of races similar to Earth; in fact, Tamzine noted that most things she saw reminded her of home.
 However, their technology did seem to be about fifty or sixty years in advance of Earth’s.

 ‘It takes six months to reach Tarshien from here.’
-The captain could clearly see that both Tamzine and Sean were looking worried.
+The captain could clearly see that both Tamzine and Sean were concerned.
 ‘You have nothing to fear; our technology has never failed.
 We have revived every person that has been in a stasis pod.’

 Look out for the finished book soon!